 Avoid any codicil to a will, since it carries risks.
 The law sets strict requirements with which one must comply and which could cause both the will and a codicil to be invalid.
 It’s advisable to incorporate what you want to describe in the codicil into the main body of the will and avoid the risk.

 As you progress through life, your needs and those of your family may change.
-Life altering events often have an impact on the content of your will, so you should review it regularly (at least every 2 years) to allow for any changes in your family or financial position.
-Examples of changing circumstances that could affect your will include: the death of a spouse, birth of a child or grandchild, divorce, money inheritance, a property or business acquisition, and so forth.
+Life-altering events often have an impact on the content of your will, so you should review it regularly (at least every two years) to allow for any changes in your family or financial position.
+Examples of changing circumstances that could affect your will include: the death of a spouse, the birth of a child or grandchild, divorce, a money inheritance, a property or business acquisition, and so forth.
 A well-drafted and up-to-date will cannot easily be disputed, and could prevent many sticky and unpleasant situations for your heirs.

 It is not advisable to try and describe all your assets in your will, as you risk omitting assets obtained after drafting the will.
 Describe only those assets that will be bequeathed to specific heirs and bequeath the rest of your assets in set proportions to specific heirs.

 Terms such as "cash" and "movable goods" should not be used unqualified in a will, since this may be interpreted in different ways.
 This could lead to serious problems and fighting among heirs.
 To avoid any misinterpretation, each bequest should be clearly defined.
 For instance, when referring to “cash” you need to clearly state whether you are referring to the cash in your vault at home or the cash in your savings account.
 Movable goods must also be defined in clear detail as it could include almost everything from clothes and jewellery, to vehicles and furniture.
 This is different from “immovable property” like houses and land.